-In terms of recycled wood, I think Catalonia is one of Spain’s most advanced communities.
-Due to the positioning of the board factories in Spain, there was the option of placing it either in Andalusia or in Catalonia.
-And finally, Tortosa had the advantage in that it is located between Barcelona and Valencia, two very important centres in terms of wood.
+I think Catalonia is one of Spain’s most advanced communities regarding recycled wood.
+Due to the positioning of the board factories in Spain, placing it either in Andalusia or Catalonia was possible.
+And finally, Tortosa had the advantage of being located between Barcelona and Valencia, two very important centers in terms of wood.

-Our market is very local and being located in Catalonia is also relevant because there are many large furniture-making customers.
+Our market is very local, located in Catalonia, which is also relevant because there are many large furniture-making customers.
 We also import a lot of recycled wood from France.
-We have to see if we can get rail access, which would give significant export advantages.
-One plus is that here there are two track widths here – the Spanish and the European – and that gives a us a lot of leeway in terms of rail exports.
+Given its significant export advantages, we must see if we can access rail.
+One plus is that there are two-track widths here–the Spanish and the European–which gives us much leeway regarding rail exports.

 Where are you planning to export?

-Is this investment is going to have a knock-on effect amongst Tortosa’s auxiliary industry?
+Will this investment have a knock-on effect on Tortosa’s auxiliary industry?

 The option of creating a cluster of companies is highly feasible in Tortosa.
 The future possibilities are huge.
 We have a lot of clients and manufacturers who are asking us if they can position themselves beside the factory.

-We have a competitive advantage over another supplier when we create a cluster: the logistics cost for our clients, which usually runs at 20%, fall to zero.
-Any kind of manufacturer who uses our panels (for drawers, cupboards, doors…) can place themselves near us.
+When we create a cluster, we have a competitive advantage over another supplier: the logistics cost for our clients, which usually runs at 20%, falls to zero.
+Any manufacturer who uses our panels (for drawers, cupboards, doors…) can place themselves near us.

-We see the possibility of growing dramatically in Tortosa and I think the impact in the area is going to be huge.
+We see the possibility of growing dramatically in Tortosa, and I think the impact in the area will be huge.

 How did Catalonia Trade & Investment help you in this project?

 It’s a great pleasure to work in Catalonia.
 It's incredible.
-They gave us their all ever since we started this project three years ago.
-They helped with in everything: looking for land, holding meetings with mayors, etc. It was amazing.
+They gave us all ever since we started this project three years ago.
+They helped with everything: looking for land, meeting with majors, etc. It was amazing.

-They gave us help in everything we asked for.
+They gave us help with everything we asked for.
 Not to mention extremely quickly and with full and absolute availability.
 In fact, if we even requested meetings on Saturday or Sunday, they were there for us.
-And it is not easy to find the location we needed, because we were talking about 25 industrial hectares!
+And it was not easy to find the location we needed because we were talking about 25 industrial hectares!